cfpb/design-manual/page-components/buttons.md

 <div class="content-33 content-first">
 #### Destructive action
-* Red Orange type color
+* Avenir Next Medium, 16px, Red (#d14124)
-<p>When paired with a Primary action, indicate the destructive action using a Destructive action button link to the right of the Primary button.</p>
+<p>When paired with a primary action, indicate the destructive action using a destructive action button link to the right of the primary button.</p>
 </div>

 <div class="content-67 content-last">